All Episodes

 Because normally everyone would just say yes.

-And my dad was in the military, and he just still wanted to make sure that was okay.
+And my dad was in the military and he just still wanted to make sure that was okay.

 We do have right as human beings to protect our liberties and our freedoms.

-Well, I was a I've been a marksman since a child.
+Well, I've been a marksman since.

-Yeah, I've been a I've personally have been a marksman.
+Yeah, I personally have been a marksman.

 My mom worked in a prison.

-My dad was a family corps probation officer.
+My dad was a family corporation officer.

-Let me uh move on one second.
+To be honest, let me move on one second.

-First, I gotta congratulate you.
+First, I got to congratulate you.

 Three weeks in a row, New York Times bestseller list.

-Um we've had you on talking about the book.
+We've had you on talking about the book.

 If people want to get a copy, congratulations on the success.